pedropa140/Birthday-Bot/README.md

       - Copy the **Generated URL** and paste it in your web browser.
       - Click on the Discord server you would like to add the bot into.
+      - In your server, please create a text channel called #Birthday-Bot so the bot can enter messages in.
+      - Have fun!

 <div align=center>